-The group audit team therefore not only sent and received audit instructions and reports on the audit results and grasped the situation by phone or e-mail, etc., but also visited auditors of component units, among other practices.
-When the physical visit, however, went unfeasible due to COVID-19, the group audit team maintained communication via alternative means, such as online meetings.
-Still, there are cases in which the team is unable to receive reports on the results from auditors at component units in a timely manner due to lockdowns and other restrictions in countries where they are located.
-Ordinarily, large-sized audit firms and some mid-tier audit firms provide support for their group audit teams, such as facilitating communication between them and auditors at component units and providing local information by establishing international business support sections inside their organizations and dispatching Japanese representatives to their main overseas business outlets.
-The pandemic has increased the importance of such practices.
+The group audit team therefore not only sent and received audit instructions and reports on the audit results and grasped the situation by phone or e-mail, etc., but also communicate by visiting component auditors and online meetings.
+Large-sized audit firms and some mid-tier audit firms provide support for their group audit teams, such as facilitating communication between them and auditors at component units and providing local information by establishing international business support sections inside their organizations and dispatching Japanese representatives to their main overseas business outlets.

 b.
-Ties with Global Networks
+Ties with global networks